avanzzzi/hypy/README.md

 cache_file = <name of cache file>
 sync_interval = <interval in hours to make new cache file>
 ```
-You must have write permissions to the path pointed by cache_file

 ## usage
-If you don't know how to use hypy, you can use `hypy.py --help`
 ```
 hypy --help
 Usage: hypy.py [OPTIONS] COMMAND [ARGS]...